Embedded Networking and Communications

 }

-Board successfully connected to the internet and cloud server.
+The board has successfully connected to both the internet and the cloud server, allowing seamless data transmission.

 IoT Communication using Voltage Sensor + Current Sensor and OLED with Xiao ESP32-C3